 As a core subject, science is given a high priority here at St Dominic’s.
 It is recognised as an active, practical subject and children are encouraged to develop their skills, knowledge and understanding through first-hand experience where ever possible.
-Throughout our school, we are using and adapting the Hamilton Trust Scheme of Learning, which is allowing children to delve deep into their own scientific way of thinking.
-The science curriculum covers the following areas: scientific enquiry, life processes and living things, materials and their properties, physical processes.
+Throughout our school, we are using and adapting our MAC Scheme of work, which is allowing children to delve deep into their own scientific way of thinking.
+The Science Curriculum covers the following areas: scientific enquiry, life processes and living things, materials and their properties, physical processes.

 The Science Curriculum

 Science Curriculum Statement